-If your tenant is more than around seven days late (and remember this varies from state to state) you need to use the correct documentation to advise the tenant of their rental arrears and request when the payment will be made.
-This lets the tenant know you take the issue seriously – and that rent should always be paid on time.
+If your tenant is more than seven days late (and remember, this varies from state to state), you need to use the correct documentation to advise the tenant of their rental arrears and request when they will make the payment.
+Taking these steps lets the tenant know you take the issue seriously – and they should always pay that rent on time.

 How can I help my tenant?

-If you have a tenant struggling to pay the rent, it’s important that the outstanding debt is settled right away.
+If you have a tenant struggling to pay the rent, you must find a way to settle the outstanding debt.
 Not only that, it needs to be done in a fair and informed manner.
-Sometimes agreeing to a payment plan can save you more costs in the longer term than finding a brand new tenant, or of the tenant vacating the property with costs still owing to you.
+Sometimes, agreeing to a payment plan can save you more costs in the long term than finding a brand new tenant or vacating the property with fees still owing to you.

 Your tenant can seek advice from the following organisations if they need support in the process:

 – ACT – Tenants’ Advice Service